 In this version, pictured above, I chose to leave out the cilantro.
 I have it as optional in my recipe below.
-Not everyone in my family is a fan of cilantro but love this salsa so I opt out and just stir in a little for myself.
+Not everyone in my family is a fan of cilantro so I sometimes opt out and just stir in a little for myself.

 I guarantee you will think this is just "crazy good" and it will be the hit at your holiday family or office party when you bring Cranberry-Apple-Jalapeno Salsa.